What Are The 4 Stages of Disk Herniation?

 2. A tough and fibrous exterior known as an annulus

-Types of Disc Herniation
+Types of Disk Herniation

 Cervical